Bussing: North Carolina's New Student Assignment Plan

 “They take these poor kids who are struggling and do their very best to spread them around and create the appearance of healthy schools,” Joe Ciulla, a parent of a Wake Forest student, told USA Today.

 One of the board members who voted down the school assignment policy in 2010, John Tedesco, said that while the previous assignment policy had been well-intended, it took choice away from families of all income levels.
-Instead of choosing a school through an open enrollment policy, families were assigned a “home” school based on their socioeconomic status.
+Instead of choosing a school through an open enrollment policy, families were assigned a “home” school based on socioeconomic status.
 The goal of Wake County schools at the time had been to ensure at least 40 percent of the student population at each school qualified for free or reduced-price lunches.

-How School Assignment Really Impacts Students
+How School Assignment Impacts Students

 For example, a recent op-ed piece in the New York Times sang the praises of desegregating schools according to socioeconomic class.
-In the piece, Dr. Richard D. Kahlenberg, a senior fellow at The Century Foundation, cited studies that show middle-class schools are 22 times more likely to be high-performing schools that high-poverty schools.
+In the piece, Dr. Richard D. Kahlenberg, a senior fellow at The Century Foundation, cited studies showing that middle-class schools are 22 times more likely to be high-performing than high-poverty schools.
 Dr. Kahlenberg states in his article, “Poor children can learn to high levels, but they are much more likely to do so if they are surrounded by peers with big dreams, a community of parents who are in a position to volunteer in class and know how to hold school officials accountable and talented teachers with high expectations.”

 This video describes the Phase II Student Assignment Plan in the Charlotte-Mecklenberg School District.
 Phase II focuses on home school attendance boundaries and high school feeder patterns.